Aviation Studies – Approved Specialist Program

 An eight-week ‘taste’ of Aviation course is available each term for Year 5 and 6 students interested in applying for the program in High School.
 The course finishes with students taking to the skies for a flight in a real aircraft with the course instructor.
 Please note, the course is only available for students to participate in once, as such if a student participates in Year 5, they cannot participate again in Year 6.
 For more information, or to apply, please download the form below.

-Thinking of being an Aerospace Engineer?
+Thinking of becoming an Aerospace Engineer?

 Aeronautical engineering or aerospace engineering involves the design and development of aircraft, artificial satellites, spacecraft and high-speed ground transportation systems.
 Though university requirements may vary, there are aerospace engineering modules with the Aviation Studies course that apply to the field of aeronautical engineering.
 Physics courses are an important aspect of aeronautical engineering and combined with Mathematics and Science core units, students are able to attain acceptance into any Australian University offering an Aerospace Engineering degree.